1400 W. Lacey Blvd

 Clerk, Board of Supervisors at (559) 852-2362.

 The business of the Board is conducted publicly each Tuesday in the Board Chambers of the Administration Building in Hanford, the County Seat.
-Public hearings are usually set at 10:00 a.m. or 2:00 p.m.
+Public hearings are usually set at 10:00 a.m.
+Board of Equalization hearings are held at 2:00 p.m.

 Public Requests: If you have a matter which you wish to place before the Board of Supervisors, you may contact the Clerk of the Board Office either by mail, phone, or e-mail.